pawn-lang/YSI-Includes/YSI_Data/y_foreach/faqs.md

 ## Why Did You ADD Negative Array Index Access?

 As mentioned before - they are easier to spot.
 A mistake which causes a loud error that can be pinpointed is far better than a mistake which can cause wierd errors you might not notice.
+If crashdetect (yes, this does rely on using the plugin, but you would probably struggle to spot the problem without it before anyway) can tell you the exact line of the invalid access with a message as specific as trying to access index `-123456789` that's vastly better than randomly hanging.